patrickbwarren/SunlightHNC/README.md

 linear algebra library and [FFTW](http://www.fftw.org/ "FFTW website") fast Fourier transform library are both required.

-The compiler tools including `f2py`, and pre-built versions of the libraries, are available for most modern GNU/Linux distributions.
+The compiler tools including `f2py`, and pre-built versions of the LAPCK and FFTW libraries, are available for most modern GNU/Linux distributions.

 #### Copying